-The PK-8 and 7-12 Special Education certificates provide candidates with the skills, knowledge, and competencies necessary to meet the needs of students with disabilities in multiple settings.
+The PK-12 Special Education certificates provide candidates with the skills, knowledge, and competencies necessary to meet the needs of students with disabilities in multiple settings.

 Grade-Level Scope of Certificate(s)

 A person holding a valid Pennsylvania certificate for

 Special Education PK-12 (age 3-21) is qualified to teach all special education students from PreK through grade 12.